-For the Reporting Year, the finance costs, which were basically bank borrowing interest, finance lease interest, imputed interest expense from promissory notes, were in the aggregate of approximately HK\$3.2 million (2021: HK\$3.6 million).
-The reason for the decrease of 11.1% was due to the reduction of principal of secured mortgage loans.
+For the Reporting Year, the finance costs, which were basically bank borrowing interest, finance lease interest, imputed interest expense from promissory notes, were in the aggregate of approximately HK\$3.3 million (2022: HK\$3.2 million).
+The reason for the increase of 4.4% was due to the increase of interest on principal of secured loans.
 The properties acquired were collateralised to the lending bank with some restrictive covenants.

-Carrying value of acquired properties at the end of the Reporting Year HK\$96.6 million
+Carrying value of acquired properties

+as at the end of the Reporting Year HK\$91.2 million

-Bank borrowings secured by the properties at the end of the Reporting Year HK\$43.5 million
+Bank borrowings secured by the

+properties as at the end of the

+Reporting Year HK\$43.3 million